Wiktoritho/Calculator/README.md

-# simple_calc
+# Calculator
-Just a simple calculator.
+Just a calculator.
 Enjoy!